UNFILTERED:

 You’re Not “Confused”—You Just Don’t Like the Answer

 You tell yourself you’re confused.
 That if you could just figure it out—run the numbers, weigh the options, script the perfect conversation where no one gets hurt—you’d finally land on clarity.
-And once you had that?
-The decision would make itself.
+But if we’re being honest?
+You already have clarity.
+You’re just scared shitless of what it means.

 Read More